 Danna Van Horn

-Danna Van Horn is an ordained minister in the Presbyterian Church USA.
-She has served as pastor of several Presbyterian churches and as Chaplain in three acute care facilities in southern California.
-From 1993–1999, Rev. Van Horn was director of pastoral services at Presbyterian Inter-community Hospital in Whittier, Calif.
+Danna Van Horn retired in 2018 after serving nearly two decades as an ordained minister in the Presbyterian Church USA.
+She served as pastor of several Presbyterian churches and as chaplain in three acute care facilities in southern California.
+From 1993–1999, Rev. Van Horn was Director of Pastoral Services at Presbyterian Inter-community Hospital in Whittier, Calif.
 She created a unique program of pastoral care among the 1200-member hospital staff and served as pastor to staff, patients and families.
 Rev. Van Horn also served on the board of directors of the Whittier YMCA and as a member of two hospitals’ ethics committees.

-Rev. Van Horn earned her bachelor’s degree in education at Millersville University in Pennsylvania, received a Master of Divinity degree from Fuller Theological Seminary in Pasadena, and has completed 1,600 hours of Clinical Pastoral Education.
-She currently serves as Associate Pastor for Congregational Care at First Presbyterian Church of Bellevue.
-In this position, she heads the Deacon Ministry and various support groups, teaches, preaches and provides home and hospital visitation and counseling.
+Rev. Van Horn earned her bachelor’s degree in education at Millersville University in Pennsylvania, received a Master of Divinity degree from Fuller Theological Seminary in Pasadena, and completed 1,600 hours of Clinical Pastoral Education.
+Most recently she was Associate Pastor for Congregational Care at First Presbyterian Church of Bellevue, where she was a teacher, a preacher, and a leader of the Deacon Ministry and various support groups.
+She also provided home and hospital visitation and counseling.

 Rev. Van Horn has a son and a daughter, both of whom live in Washington, and is the very proud grandmother to grandson Daniel.